 Finally, let’s look three reasons why wasting money may not be the only downside to using air fresheners to kill pests.

 - Toxicity: Many air fresheners contain chemicals that can be toxic to humans and pets if ingested or inhaled in large quantities.
 Some of these chemicals can also cause skin irritation or allergic reactions.

-- Environmental impact: When air fresheners are sprayed into the air, they can contribute to air pollution and harm the environment.
-In addition, some air fresheners may contain chemicals that can contaminate soil and water sources if they are not disposed of properly.
+- Environmental impact: These sprays often contain chemicals that can contaminate soil and water sources if not disposed of properly.

 When you’re looking for a safe and effective way to get rid of bugs, stick to products that are specifically designed for that purpose.